neondatabase/website/content/docs/introduction/plans.md

 **Notes:**

 - The Pro plan has default limits of 20 projects, 200 GB of storage, and 20 simultaneously active computes.
 To increase these limits, reach out to our [Sales](https://neon.tech/contact-sales) team.
 The simultaneously active compute limit does not affect the primary branch compute.
-- The Free Tier has an [Active time](/docs/reference/glossary#active-time) limit of 100 hours per month for non-primary branch computes. _Active time_ on the primary branch compute is counted toward the 100-hour limit.
+- The Free Tier provides 100 hours of monthly [Active time](/docs/reference/glossary#active-time) for all compute branches.
+Upon reaching this limit, your non-primary computes are subject to suspension until the start of the next month. **Your primary branch compute remains available** if you exceed this limit, ensuring uninterrupted access to data on your primary branch.
 For more information, see [Neon Free Tier](/docs/introduction/free-tier).
-- **There is no limit on Active time for the primary branch compute, which ensures that access to data on the primary branch is never interrupted.**

 ## Support